matthew-davis/bliss-keyboard/README.md

 [https://github.com/owencm/bliss-keyboard](https://github.com/owencm/bliss-keyboard)

 This keyboard appears to be arranged roughly by shape.
 This seems logical as bliss symbols appear to be derived from common shapes.
-This keyboard however, does not include the symbols, and it had a habit of including symbols twice if it made sense in multiple locations.
+The above keyboard however, does not include the symbols, and it had a habit of including symbols twice if it made sense in multiple locations.
 I removed the duplicates and included all missing symbols.